keeprock/Gulp-Workflow/README.md

 # How to Install

-Just copy all the files and use it a backbone for your project.
+Just copy all the files and use it as a backbone for your project.